 (based on a 2009 interview, written by Denver Banda and edited and updated by Erica Azim)

 At the age of six, Renold was already able to play the basic kushaura part of Mahororo – he knew the melody of the song first, and learned its name later when his brothers formally taught him.
-As a boy, Renold had to wait for his older brothers to finish playing and then try to look for the melody on the mbira keys while they were resting.
+As a boy, Renold had to wait for his older brothers to finish playing and then try to find the melody on the mbira keys while they were resting.
 They did not want their instruments to get out of tune, but would grudgingly leave Renold to his whims on the mbira because he was the gotwe (youngest child) of the family, therefore he could get away with anything.
 When his brothers saw that Renold was serious about learning mbira, they taught him to hit each key separately and distinctly, emphasizing the importance of the melody and the strength with which a key must be played.
 Renold also had a passion for traditional drumming, and learned that as well.

 Step by Step